moquality/docs_old/docs/docs/recorder/index.md

 1. Choose a device.
 2. Choose the app that the test was recorded for.
 3. Choose device settings.
-4. Optional: Install app.
+4. Install app (if it is not previously installed).
 5. Switch to the "Tests" tab.
 6. Find the test that you would like to replay and expand it.
 7. Click "Run".

 ## Editing a Test

-See (test-editing)
+After saving a test, a user may want to edit a test such as adding a time delay, or deleting a step.
+For more information see [Test editing](test-editing)

 ## Troubleshooting

 ### Infinite Loading Screen

+####Get a screenshot

 In some cases, the recorder may fail to start properly when connecting to a device.
 If this occurs, you will be presented with an error message, following which the loading screen will continue to load infinitely.
 This usually happens as a result of a desynchronization between the device and ADB, the Android Debug Bridge, resulting in ADB classifying the device as "offline".
 If this happens, try the following steps:

 1. Close the recorder.
 2. Unplug the device.
-3. Disable USB debugging in the devices settings.
+3. Disable USB debugging in the devices settings ([Click here to know how](android)).
 4. Re-enable USB debugging.
 5. Plug the device back in.
 6. Start the recorder again.